 Welcome!
 Thanks for visiting.
 Here is a little bit about me & my work...

-After teaching for 12 years in K-6 classrooms, I am pursuing a PhD with research interests in:
+After teaching for 12 years in K-6 classrooms, I am pursuing a Doctorate in Education with specializations in:

 |